More work for Shelf Drilling’s jack-up rig in Angola

 Offshore drilling contractor Shelf Drilling has secured a contract extension for one of its jack-up rigs, which will continue carrying out operations in Angola.

-Shelf Drilling announced the contract extension for the Shelf Drilling Tenacious jack-up rig on Monday and explained that this has been secured in direct continuation of the rig’s current contract for drilling operations offshore Angola until November 2023.
-The firm also highlighted that this deal includes an additional one-year option.
+Shelf Drilling announced the contract extension for the Shelf Drilling Tenacious jack-up rig on Monday.
+This was secured in direct continuation of the rig’s existing contract for drilling operations offshore Angola.
+The firm also highlights that this deal includes an additional one-year option.

 According to the offshore drilling contractor’s fleet status report from August, this rig has been working for Chevron’s subsidiary in Angola, Cabinda Gulf Oil Company Limited (CABGOC), since January 2022.
 CABGOC operates two concessions in Angola: Block 0 off the coast of Cabinda province, and Block 14 in deep water.
 In addition, the firm has a non-operated interest in an onshore joint venture, Angola LNG Limited, a 5.2 million-metric-ton-per-year plant in Soyo.